marknesh/pitches/README.md

 ## Operating
 On the opening the website url given above,the user must first login inorder to comment on a pitch or even add a pitch.
-The forms are well secured with csrf tokens.
+The forms are well secured with csrf tokens hence information for the user is secured.

 ##  Technology used
 I used python to create the application together with the flask framework which was really helpful.